The Best Bars & Lounges for a DIY Disney Monorail Pub Crawl

 Itching for a tropical getaway?
 Soak up the island flair at this tropical resort complete with beach bungalows, tropical drinks, and beachy eats.
 By night, head to the pool and beach area where you can plant your bum in a chair and your feet in the sand to watch the Magic Kingdom fireworks from afar.

 This is the most tropical stop on the Disney monorail pub crawl.

 Tips and tricks: Don’t miss the pork nachos.

 Vibe: Quintessential tropical bar (great mocktails too!)

-Stephanie’s take: Here we shared the festive Lapu Lapu ($14), a tropical and just sweet enough rum drink served in a decked out pineapple.
+Stephanie’s take: Here we shared the festive Lapu Lapu ($14), a tropical and just sweet enough rum drink served in a decked-out pineapple.

 2023 Update – The Pork Nachos are no longer on the menu, but there are other tropical-inspired sharable plates here.

 Hannah’s take: Located right next to Ohana, this is an extremely busy spot.
 So, keep that in mind.
-However, there are one or two TVs for those of you that might need to watch a game.
+However, there are one or two TVs for those of you who might need to watch a game.
 Great spot for waiting, but not for staying!

 Tips and tricks: When you arrive, there’s a 99.9% chance there will be a wait.
 So put your name in then wander up to Tambu Lounge to drink and eat to pass the time.
 There’s also an outside bar where you can order a Spikey Pineapple, a boozy pineapple dole whip.

 Vibe: Funky, interactive, and the ideal tiki bar (creative mocktails too!)